AhmedSomaan/job-application-tracker-fe/README.md

 # Overview
 <p align="center">
   <img src="/src/assets/JobCatLogo.png" width='100'>
-<br/>JobCat - a Job application Catalogue to keep track ok all your job applicaitons in one place
+<br/>JobCat - a Job application Catalogue to keep track of all your job applications in one place
 </p>

 # Features